 STEP 2: TAKE OUT REMOVABLE SHELVES AND DRAWERS

-Allow shelves and drawers to adjust to room temperature to avoid possible cracking from a swift change from cold to hot.
+Allow shelves and drawers, including crisper drawers, to adjust to room temperature to avoid possible cracking from a swift change from cold to hot.
 Once at room temperature, soak them in a solution of dish soap and hot water to dissolve any stubborn spills.
 Then, hand wash and dry thoroughly.

 STEP 3: CLEAN ALL INTERIOR SURFACES